Legal Courier Services

 The role of a legal courier service is to deliver sensitive information and/or legal documents to either the courts or another law firm.
 Since time is of the essence when handling legal documents, many legal professionals prefer legal couriers to postal services or regular couriers like UPS.

 Saving precious time is one of the biggest motivators for employing a legal courier.
-Outsourcing this task of picking up and delivering legal documents to a third party, allows those in the legal profession peace of mind, efficiency, and affords them more time to focus on their legal practice.
+Outsourcing this task of picking up and delivering legal documents to a third party, gives those in the legal profession peace of mind and efficiency and more time to focus on their legal practice.

 If you can manage multiple deliveries and pick-ups during the day then this just may be the right fit for you!
 This role requires strong time management and customer service skills.
 You need to be responsive, professional and work with a sense of urgency.

 Legal couriers do not need any special qualifications or experience.
 However, it does help to understand the court system and how to navigate the courthouses in your area.
 Typically, all you need is a valid driver’s license and pass a criminal background check.